Asphalt vs Concrete Driveway 2026: Cost, Lifespan, Maintenance, Climate Fit, and Resale Value

 Which lasts longer, asphalt or concrete?

-Concrete: 30—0 years with minimal maintenance.
-Asphalt: 20—5 years with regular sealing.
-In freeze-thaw zones concrete can scale and approach asphalt's life.
+Concrete lasts 30-50 years with minimal maintenance.
+Asphalt lasts 20-25 years with regular sealing.
+In freeze-thaw zones concrete can scale and approach asphalt's effective life.

 Is asphalt cheaper to repair?